Obc

 The OBC solvers compute the surface Green's functions of the contacts.
-The surface Green's functions is the solution of the non-linear equation:
+The retarded surface Green's function satisfies the following recursion relation:

 algorithm#